dev-yoonik/YK-BiT-Binaries/README.md

 ## YooniK Biometric in Things in a nutshell

-The concept of Biometric In Things was designed in bring face authentication to the edge.
+The concept of Biometric In Things was designed to bring face authentication to the edge.
 The software comprises a set of complex functionalities such as face detection, face analysis and face verification capabilities.

 The YooniK.BiT supports out of the box the following camera drivers/types: